 Returns one row per scheduler in SQL Server where each scheduler is mapped to an individual processor.
 Use this view to monitor the condition of a scheduler or to identify runaway tasks.
+For more information about schedulers, see the Thread and Task Architecture Guide.

 |Column name||Data type||Description|